evertoneie/DG-NILM/README.md

 Each RAW aggregated or individual subfolder file contains a matrix with `n_samples = 16000` lines and three columns:

 * Each line is one acquisition sample;
-* The first column is an integer number that represents the status (on or off) for each appliance.
+* The first column is an integer number representing each appliance's status (on or off).
 One can get the binary label of each appliance by simply converting the integer value of the first column to binary;
 * The second column contains the ADC value of the Aggregated Current (`I_agg`);
 * The third column contains the ADC value of the Inverter Current (`I_inv`);
-* One can obtain the Inverter Label by simply considering the condition pointed by the RAW subfolder name, `with_DG` or `without_DG`.
+* One can obtain the Inverter Label by considering the condition pointed by the RAW subfolder name, `with_DG` or `without_DG`.

 #### Detail of the labels applied to each electrical load